-- 3.1.2 Employers shall train their employees on the equipment and processes utilized in arboricultural operations in which the employees are engaged. - 3.1.3 Employers shall require that appropriate safety-related work practices be followed. - 3.1.4 As applicable, manufacturers' recommendations should be followed.
+- 3.1.2 Employers shall train their employees on the equipment and processes utilized in arboricultural operations to in which the employee is exposed employees are engaged. - 3.1.3 Employers shall require that appropriate safety-related work practices be followed. - 3.1.4 As applicable, manufacturers' recommendations should be followed.